Posted on: June 27, 2024 Posted by: Sarah Giavedoni Comments: 0

-In the Blue Ridge, our mountains are inextricably linked to our way of life.
-Traditionally, the mountains have guided farming practices, town traditions, and community cultures.
-Today, they serve as a backdrop for our outdoor adventures and lifelong memories.
+In Western North Carolina, our mountains are inextricably linked to our way of life.
+Traditionally, our landscape has guided farming practices, town traditions, and community cultures.
+Today, the Blue Ridge Mountains serve as a backdrop for our outdoor adventures and lifelong memories.

-Enjoying the beauty of our mountains is one way you can Live Abundantly in WNC.
+Enjoying the beauty of our mountains is one way you can find what feels like home.
 For those who love our mountains, that means preserving their beauty for years to come.
-This month, let’s take a look at organizations dedicated to improving the local environment.
+This month, let’s take a look at organizations dedicated to preserving and improving the local environment.
 We encourage you to learn more about the nonprofits on this list and consider a gift of time or money to support the programs that ensure these mountains remain a fantastic place to call home.

 Every natural resource deserves protection.
-Here is just a short list of our many favorite WNC nonprofits dedicated to protecting the local environment.
+Here is just a short list of our many favorite WNC environmental nonprofits dedicated to protecting the local land.

 Skip ahead!
 Find local environmental nonprofits near you: